EthereumEx/build17-demo/README.md

 # Microsoft Build 17 Blockchain Demo

-This is the demo for Webjet Code Stroy talk at Build 2017.
+This is the demo for Webjet Code Stroy talk at Microosft Build 2017 conference.
 You can find the session recording [here](https://channel9.msdn.com/Events/Build/2017/T6979).
 ## Usage

 ### Clone this repo